affinidi/affinidi-sdjwt-dart/CONTRIBUTING.md

 ### Building locally

-To build and test the SDK locally, open a terminal and run:
+To build and test the TDK locally, open a terminal and run:

 ```
 dart pub get